-Under the superseded planning scheme, a number of privately owned allotments on the SMBI's were zoned Conservation (sub area CN1).
-Properties within the CN1 sub area were identified as being subject to significant environmental and drainage constraints, and subsequently, the development of a dwelling house in these areas was an inconsistent use that was not supported by Council.
+Under the superseded planning scheme, a number of privately owned allotments on the Southern Moreton Bay Islands (SMBI) were zoned Conservation sub-area CN1.
+Properties within the CN1 sub-area were identified as being subject to significant environmental and drainage constraints, and subsequently the development of a dwelling house in these areas was an inconsistent use that was not supported by Council.

-Under the new City Plan, privately owned allotments on the SMBI's that were located in sub area CN1 retain a conservation zoning and the level of assessment for dwelling houses is impact assessment.
-Accordingly, under the provisions of the Planning Act 2016, an application for a dwelling house is still able to be lodged.
+Under City Plan, privately owned allotments on the SMBI that were located in sub-area CN1 retain a Conservation zoning and the level of assessment for dwelling houses is impact assessment.
+Under the provisions of the Planning Act 2016, an application for a dwelling house is still able to be lodged.

 Development that is made assessable against the Flood and Storm Tide Hazard Overlay area may be permitted, subject to a proposal meeting the requirements of the Flood and Storm Tide Hazard Overlay code.
 This includes not creating adverse impacts on other properties, not increasing the cost to the public of hazard mitigation measures and supporting emergency and disaster management.
 Any proposal made assessable against the overlay code must demonstrate compliance with the relevant assessment criteria.

 The new planning scheme considers and plans for the projected impacts of climate change, including a 0.8m sea level rise by 2100.
 Responding to climate change is a requirement of the State Planning Policy.
 For example, these changes are reflected in the Flood and Storm Tide Hazard and Coastal Protection (Erosion Prone Areas) Overlay mapping and associated codes.